Second Charge Mortgages

 Instead, leaving your current mortgage as is and taking out a second charge against your home can protect your existing low rate while giving you access to further borrowing.

-Because the new mortgage is ‘second charge’, your existing lender will usually be happy with it and it typically won’t increase your current rate, because they will always be repaid in the first instance (first charge) and their agreement with you is the priority.
+Because the new mortgage is ‘second charge,’ your existing lender will usually be happy with it, and it typically won’t increase your current rate.
+They will always be repaid in the first instance (first charge), and their agreement with you is the priority.

 There’s a more relaxed approach to your loan purpose with a second charge mortgage.
 Lenders will consider: